 Sign in to ampcode.com and follow the instructions to install Amp in VS Code (or compatible forks like Cursor, Windsurf, and VSCodium) and the CLI.

-Amp currently uses Claude 3.7 Sonnet.
+Amp currently uses Claude Sonnet 4 for most tasks.
 For the best results, follow these guidelines:

 AGENT.md